John van Ess: Career

 Van Ess was sent to the Near East in 1902 by the Reformed Church of America.
 He was first posted to Bahrain to study Arabic.
 In 1903, Basra, Mesopotamia (now Iraq) became his base.
 He was a touring evangelist.
 His Turkish papers said he was a tall, harmless monk.
 He explored the Two Rivers in the southern region and successfully mapped the area where the Marsh Arabs (Ma'dan) lived on islands built of reeds.
 He traveled south to the Pirate Coast (now the United Arab Emirates), then north all the way to Istanbul, before he floated his raft, with a goat for milk, twelve watermelons, a bag of rice, his cargo of soap and supplies, six hundred miles along the Euphrates to Al-Fallujah.

 In 1907–08, Van Ess acted as the official interpreter and local expert for a British survey led by William Willcocks to study the ancient irrigation systems.

 He founded a school for boys, the School of High Hope, in Basra in 1912, and his wife a school for girls in the same city in 1914.
 Throughout the 1920s and 1930s, the school attracted students from all levels of society.
-With a curriculum that provided a high-school diploma recognized in the USA, the institution became one of the most influential schools in Iraq.
+With a curriculum that provided a high-school diploma recognized in the US, the institution became one of the most influential schools in Iraq.
 To commemorate Van Ess's 25th anniversary, local Muslim, Christian and Jewish leaders donated $1,800 to build High Hope the first science lab in the Near East.

 John later became an advisor to the British authorities on the reconstruction of the education system in Iraq.

 From 1914 to July 1915, he served as the temporary American consul in Basra.

 In 1914, while acting as American consul in Basra, he informed the British Commander, Sir John Nixon, who had landed nearby, that the Ottoman garrison had withdrawn from Basra, and that the city was undefended; the British then advanced into the city.
 He also found several secret agents to help Commander Nixon.
 A senior official in the British civil administration, latterly Acting Civil Commissioner in Iraq, Sir Arnold Wilson, said that during World War I, "Dr. Van Ess's advice and counsel were invaluable" and that he and his wife "were a valuable element in Basra and played throughout the campaign as before and after it, a useful and honorable part." (p.
 188).

 In 1917, he published a book, The Spoken Arabic of Mesopotamia (2nd ed.
 The Spoken Arabic of Iraq, 1938) which became a standard text for instructors.
 For example, Ephraim Avigdor Speiser, professor of comparative Semitic studies, assigned Van Ess's book at the University of Pennsylvania in the late 1920s.
 Agatha Christie referred to "getting on with Van Ess's spoken Arabic" in Come, Tell Me How You Live, her 1946 memoir about conducting research in Iraq with her husband, the archaeologist Max Mallowan.